Avila5301/kubernetes-cluster/README.md

 - Ensure network connectivity to download Calico manifests.
 - Check the log file `/var/log/k8s_provisioning.log` for any error messages.
 - Ensure you are using a supported Ubuntu version (20.04, 22.04, or 24.04).
+- Check Network Routing in your Subnet
+- Check Firewall Rules (NSG's / SG's) to Allow Kubernetes Traffic

 ---